labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

 Follow generator cleanup complete
 ```

-When we explicitly close the generator, it handles the `GeneratorExit` exception and performs the necessary cleanup.
+Here, we create a generator and start iterating over its lines.
+After processing two lines, we explicitly close the generator using the `close` method.
+The generator then handles the `GeneratorExit` exception and performs the necessary cleanup.

 ## Creating a Data Processing Pipeline with Error Handling

-Now, let's create a simple data processing pipeline using coroutines that can handle errors at various stages.
+Next, we'll create a simple data processing pipeline using coroutines.
+This pipeline will be able to handle errors at different stages.

-Create a new file named `pipeline.py` in the WebIDE editor:
+Open the WebIDE editor and create a new file named `pipeline.py`.
+Here's the code to write in this file:

 ```python
 def consumer(func):